Rain on a camping trip is never ideal. And it becomes worse when you notice the AC unit leaking water into your RV.

 Raise and reinforce the area around your air conditioner opening to prevent further leaks and damage.
 Shims, gaskets, or specialty trim rings will help strengthen the area and prevent water from pooling around the opening.

-Prevent Leaks From Returning
+Tips to Prevent Leaks From Returning

 The best way to prevent your RV air conditioner from leaking when it rains is to check your roof and AC unit regularly.